 R.I.P — Rogers Pass Glacier Park Lodge to be Demolished

-rogers pass
+rogers pass view

 Rogers Pass Glacier Park Lodge to be Demolished

 waag_rogerspass_019Rogers Pass sits between Revelstoke and Golden, British Columbia on the Trans-Canada Highway.
-The Pass boasts an annual snowfall in excess of 40 feet and roadside access to some of the best ski touring terrain on the planet.
+The Pass boasts an annual snowfall in excess of 40 feet and roadside access to some of the best ski-touring terrain on the planet.

 In its prime, the 50-room hotel — operating under a lease with Parks Canada — offered two restaurants plus a gas station and transformed into a bit of backcountry ski hostel during the prime winter ski months.
 Unfortunately, the lodge fell on hard times and has been shuttered since 2012.
 As of October 2016, Parks Canada has taken control of the site and announced the lodge will be demolished.

 rogers pass glacier park lodgeThe hotel sits within Canada’s Glacier Park and operated for 40+ years under a lease agreement with Parks Canada.
-The lodge and it’s lease have been at the center of a multi-year legal battle between previous ownership and Parks Canada.
+The lodge and its lease have been at the center of a multi-year legal battle between previous ownership and Parks Canada.

 Following an undisclosed settlement, Parks Canada took full control of the property in October, announcing; “While a full evaluation of the sites will take place in the coming months, we do know that the structures are now beyond repair, are unsafe and require demolition as they have deteriorated considerably since their closing in 2009 and 2012.”

 Though the loss of the lodge has been felt since its closure in 2012, the announced demolition marks the true end of an era for backcountry skiers traveling from afar to explore Rogers Pass.
 It was hard to beat the out-the-door ski access that the Glacier Park Lodge offered — no driving required.
 The Pass provides access to terrain equal to that found out the door of remote backcountry huts, and the hotel made for some memorable ski adventures.
-At sixty bucks a night plus buffet dinner deals, the vintage hotel transformed into a ski bum’s dream, complete with a large hot pool for après ski lounging and wood-clad bar for evening story telling.
+At sixty bucks a night plus buffet dinner deals, the vintage hotel transformed into a ski bum’s dream, complete with a large hot pool for après ski lounging and a wood-clad bar for evening storytelling.

 rogers pass glacier park lodgeParks Canada says that future redevelopment plans will include public involvement but that demolition and ecological site evaluation are the current priorities.